Bokinhass/vollmed_api/Readme.md

 **** Part 1 ****

-- Create API base, link with database (using MYSQL) and finish CRUD.
+- Create API base, link with database (using MYSQL) and finish CRUD, create validations and pages & ordering.